queerhaus/hosting/readme.md

 Once BitWarden is unlocked and the password retrieved, all encrypted values will automatically be decrypted as you run Ansible commands.

+To edit an encrypted file in place you can use this command: `ansible-vault edit group_vars/all/vault`

 ## Add a new linux user
 To be able to run any of these commands you need to have access to the servers.
 We do this with a personal user that has your SSH public key.
 All linux users that exist on our servers are defined in `group_vars/all/vars`.